 Avoid Drying Ingredients

-Some of these might have worked out fine during the summer months, when your skin wasn’t so dry — or maybe when it was a little too oily, at times.
-But during colder seasons, using products that contain alcohol and sulfates, especially in cleansers, will strip your skin and leave your face feeling extra tight.
+Some of these might have worked out fine during the summer months when your skin wasn’t so dry — or maybe when it was a little too oily, at times.
+But during colder seasons, using products that contain alcohol and sulfates, especially cleansers, will strip your skin and leave your face feeling extra tight.
 Also, avoid harsh exfoliants like glycolic acid.

 While exfoliating is necessary and beneficial for dry skin, strong physical and chemical exfoliants can end up irritating your skin, doing more harm than good.
 Instead, opt for oil-based cleansers or cleansing balms, and avoid over-exfoliating in the colder months.